shellqiqi/nju-network-labs/content/ch01/vscode.md

 # Switchyard with VSC

+You can use Visual Studio Code (VSC) to develope your projects.
+I will show how to install it and some plugins may helps you.

+We expect that you will cost an afternoon on this.

 This tutorial is prepared for who want to take full control of Switchyard in one editor.
 We use Ubuntu 18.04 here.

 ## Install VSC